Overview

 About the research team

-This project will take advantage of a new collaboration between haematology and neuroimaging experts to answer key questions about traumatic vascular injury not previously possible.
+This project will take advantage of a new collaboration between haematology and neuroimaging experts to answer key questions about traumatic vascular injury.

-The research environment in Cambridge and concentration of expertise in acute brain injury research and facilities is unrivalled anywhere in the world, and enables the team to address new research questions in a unique way.
+The research environment in Cambridge and the concentration of expertise in acute brain injury research is unrivalled anywhere in the world, and enables the team to address new research questions in a unique way.

 The team is led by Dr Virginia Newcombe, an expert in Neurocritical Care, and she will build on previous successful collaborations with partners at Imperial College London, the University of Oxford and Aalborg University Hospital in Denmark to deliver this ambitious project.